raspberrypilearning/weather-station-guide/software.md

 1. Now enable [Secure Shell access](https://www.raspberrypi.org/blog/ssh-shenanigans/) from the "Interfacing Options" menu.
 This will allow you to remotely login to your Pi via the network.
 In this way you can work on your Pi Weather Station without having a monitor, keyboard and mouse attached.

-  **Note that sometimes during the `update` and `upgrade` process you maybe prompted as to whether you would like certain pieces of software to be installed or certain settings to be changed.**

 1. Once Raspbian has been updated, it's time to install the Weather Station software.
 Type (or copy and paste) the following line into the terminal window.